parson-AG/cidm-graph-iirds-sample/README.md

 1. In the file picker, select iiRDS-OT-1769434483100/META-INF/metadata.rdf.
 1. Click **upload now**.

-The metadata of the iiRDS-OT-1769434483100.iirds package is loaded into the FuseKi triple store.
+The metadata of the iiRDS-OT-1769434483100.iirds package is loaded into the Fuseki triple store.

 ## Integrating supplier documentation
 To integrate the supplier documentation we need to integrate the suppliers component into the component tree of the PI fan.